espruino/EspruinoDocs/devices/PmsDriver.md

 In my tests neither pulling the "Set" or "Reset" pin is low-power enough, so it's probably better to just cut power to the sensor, if you want to save power.
 The sensor just start sending data again after 2-3 seconds.
 Probably you should discard the first couple of measurements after power-on.

 # UART control
-Theoretically you can control the module via UART, but couldn't find an english datasheet describing it.
+Theoretically you can control the module via UART, but couldn't find enough info.

 Reference
 ---------